-Registrations of mortgages in real property (inteckning) are created through mortgage certificates (pantbrev) which are available in both physical and electronic form and registered in the Mortgage Certificate Register (pantbrevsregister).
+Registrations of mortgages in real property (inteckning) are created through mortgage certificates (pantbrev) which are available in both physical and electronic form and registered in the Mortgage Certificate Register (pantbrevsregister), which is only accessible to a limited number of parties, including banks.
 Priority between mortgages is decided with reference to the date each mortgage was registered at the Land Registry.